 All recommendations arising from HMICFRS reports, both Suffolk-specific and national, are recorded centrally and allocated to strategic leads.
 There is also an online tracker where all forces can access updates on progress nationally.
+Copies of reports are available from HMICRFS's website at https://hmicfrs.justiceinspectorates.gov.uk and are also published on the PCC's website.

 The Deputy Chief Constable chairs an internal monthly meeting to monitor progress of these recommendations and to ensure that progress matches the required timescale.
-Progress is also monitored through the Accountability and Performance Panel chaired by the PCC.
-Inspection reports are available from the HMICFRS and PCC websites.
+Progress is monitored through the Accountability and Performance Panel chaired by the PCC.